thehatch4815162342/Credit_Risk_Analysis/README.md

   - Accuracy - 93%
   - Precision - 99%
   - Recall - 94%
+  - Overall Assessment: High accuracy.
+Horrible precision for high risk loans.
+High recall for both high and low risk loans.
+Weak F1 score for high risk loans, but the  best F1 score compared to other models.

 ## Summary
-All models have weak precision scores, thus they will all flag low risk loans as high risk loans very often.
+All models have a weak precision score for high risk loans, thus they will all flag low risk loans as high risk loans very often.
 The EasyEnsembleClassifer has the best recall score, which in this case is very important.
 If a high risk loan is marked as low risk, then the company could lose a good amount of money.
 Accuracy is pretty low for every model except for EasyEnsembleClassifer as well.
-Due to precision scores being weak across the board, I can not in good faith recommend any of these models.
+Due to precision scores being too low for high risk loans across the board, I can not in good faith recommend any of these models.